todogroup/outbound-oss/content/01-introduction.md

 Software (and therefore also open source software) becomes more and more ubiquitous in many products and areas.
 Thus, for many companies it is crucial to have a skilled and motivated software development workforce.
 This is not only true for software or cloud companies, but also for companies from other segments, such as traditional hardware producers who integrate software into their products more and more, or any other company which is becoming more dependent on software due to accelerating digital transformation.
 An open source strategy including open source contributions and community engagements supports this:

-* increase developer satisfaction
+* Increase developer satisfaction
-* improve quality and boosts developer skills by peer review of each contribution by core experts
+* Improve quality and boosts developer skills by peer review of each contribution by core experts
-* make company visible as an attractive employer
+* Make company visible as an attractive employer
-* improve company's reputation, and with it the standing of developers in their communities
+* Improve company's reputation, and with it the standing of developers in their communities

 ### Give back and keep open source sustainable

 Open source software development is living from its communities.
 As mentioned above, the consumption of open source software helps to decrease costs and speed up development, but that's only possible because there is the community behind these projects maintaining the software.
 To keep the open source development model sustainable, each consumer of open source software has therefore the responsibility to think about ways how to support these projects.
 These are some ways of engagement and support:

-* contributions in terms of code, documentation, time, security reviews, testing
+* Contributions in terms of code, documentation, time, security reviews, testing
-* donating infrastructure resources, e.g. compute resources for CI/CD and testing
+* Donating infrastructure resources, e.g. compute resources for CI/CD and testing
-* dedicating a "DevRel" person to the project
+* Dedicating a "DevRel" person to the project
-* "marketing support", for instance by featuring a project in company blogs etc.
+* "Marketing support", for instance by featuring a project in company blogs etc.
-* monetary support (some important projects are maintained by developers who do this in their spare time and thus can only invest limited time in the project)
+* Monetary support (some important projects are maintained by developers who do this in their spare time and thus can only invest limited time in the project)
-* hosting hackathons and local community meet-ups
+* Hosting hackathons and local community meet-ups

 It is important to understand that though open source software has no license costs when consuming it, it is not available for free.
 To keep these projects attractive for its consumers, steady engagement and support is required.
 That's why it is important to have a strategy for open source contributions in place.